yalmip/yalmip.github.io/_posts/examples/2021-05-01-weightedsort.md

 ![Convex weighted sorted sum]({{ site.url }}/images/weightedsum.png){: .center-image }

-If you remove the sorting from the generation of \\(p\\) you will see that convexity no longer is guaranteed (it is still picewise afffine though, as we can represent it using a MILP).
+If you remove the sorting from the generation of \\(p\\) you will see that convexity no longer is guaranteed (it is still piecewise afffine though, as we can represent it using a MILP).

 ![Convex weighted sorted sum]({{ site.url }}/images/weightedsumnonconvex.png){: .center-image }